-- 1. The student will understand the importance of blood glucose regulation, how it is accomplished, and factors that influence it. - 2.
-The student will be able to describe the functions differences, and contributing factors of acute and chronic inflammation. - 3.
-The student will understand how blood glucose dysregulation and chronic inflammation can be contributing factors to various prevalent chronic diseases. - 4.
-The student will understand the general mechanism of insulin resistance and its contribution to type 2 diabetes, metabolic syndrome, hypoglycemia, and hyperglycemia. - 5.
-The student will understand the holistic nature of optimal health and name the seven foundations of health. - 6.
-The student will recognize the standard tests for blood glucose and identify their potential limitations. - 7.
-The student will be able to evaluate some common diets that can potentially help to ameliorate blood glucose dysregulation. - 8.
-The student will identify dietary and lifestyle factors that can effectively regulate blood glucose and mitigate chronic inflammation. - 9.
-The student will recognize the prevalence of cardiovascular disease and the effectiveness of diet and lifestyle in its prevention. - 10.
-The student will be able to define different types of cardiovascular disease and be familiar with common tests used for detection. - 11.
-The student will be able to explain the general mechanism of statin drugs and their limitations. - 12.
-The student will be able to describe the physiological implications of stress and its significance to blood glucose dysregulation, inflammation, and chronic diseases. - 13.
-The student will be able to employ and recommend stress-reduction techniques to improve emotional resilience. - 14.
-The student will be able to recognize the prevalence of mental health issues and how poor diet and digestion and lifestyle factors can contribute to mental health issues. - 15.
-The student will be able to support mental health through diet and lifestyle. - 16.
-The student will understand the physiological importance of sleep and its impact on stress management and chronic disease prevention. - 17.
-The student will understand how drug and alcohol abuse can contribute to the cycle of blood glucose dysregulation, stress, chronic inflammation, sleep disruption, and the manifestation of mental health imbalances and other chronic diseases. - 18.
-The student will understand exercise and physical fitness and identify health benefits of different levels of exercise. - 19.
-The student will be able to recommend sustainable exercise plans depending on health status and ability. - 20.
-The student will understand the specific nutritional concerns of and be able to design food plans for athletes and active people. - 21.
-The student will understand and be able to employ some fundamental principles of health coaching in order to more effectively work with clients in making sustainable changes.
+- describe the functions, differences, and contributing factors of acute and chronic inflammation - recognize the standard tests for blood glucose and identify their potential limitations. - evaluate some common diets that can potentially help to ameliorate blood glucose dysregulation. - identify dietary and lifestyle factors that can effectively regulate blood glucose and mitigate chronic inflammation. - recognize the prevalence of cardiovascular disease and the effectiveness of diet and lifestyle in its prevention. - define different types of cardiovascular disease and be familiar with common tests used for detection. - o explain the general mechanism of statin drugs and their limitations. - o describe the physiological implications of stress and its significance to blood glucose dysregulation, inflammation, and chronic diseases. - o employ and recommend stress-reduction techniques to improve emotional resilience. - o recognize the prevalence of mental health issues and how poor diet and digestion and lifestyle factors can contribute to mental health issues. - o support mental health through diet and lifestyle. - o recommend sustainable exercise plans depending on health status and ability.